Good Fortune - Corporate Headquarters

 History

-Good Fortune's story begins with the Rothwell Foundation's split in the 1850s.
-The brother who became Marcus took the domain of wealth—understanding that controlling money meant controlling everything else.
+Good Fortune's story begins with the Rothwell Foundation's division of domains.
+The brother who became Marcus took wealth—understanding that controlling money meant controlling everything else.
+He understood something fundamental: people will pay more for money than money is worth, if you frame it correctly.

 1850s